 Ensuring Senior Dogs Are Happy and Healthy

 How old does a dog have to be to be considered part of the senior pack?
 Experts say it all depends on the dog.
-Giant breeds typically age faster than smaller breeds of dogs.
+Large breeds typically age faster than smaller breeds of dogs.
 A Great Dane might be considered a senior by age six, while a Chihuahua most likely wouldn’t begin to fall into the category of senior dog until well past the age of 10.
-Other factors that contribute to the canine aging process include diet, exercise and environment.
+Diet, exercise, and environment are other factors that can contribute to the canine aging process.

 While watching our dogs move into their senior years isn’t always easy, understanding how to make an old dog comfortable and happy can significantly improve the quality of their life.

-Remember, it’s never too late to take the proper steps when caring for senior dogs.
-Sure, their needs might change, but they still need you as much as ever.
+It’s never too late to take the proper steps to care for senior dogs.
+Sure, their needs might change, but they still need you now more than ever.
 The best way to take care of your senior dog?
 Start by giving him your love and affection.
-Your aging canine will appreciate the same loyalty and love he’s unconditionally given you for years.
+Your aging canine will appreciate receiving the same loyalty and love he’s unconditionally given you for years.

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!